1 What the County Council offers

 When applying for a replacement pass you do not need to include a photo.

 Please email us if you need help or advice and we will respond as soon as possible.
 Make sure you include your phone number if you would like us to call you to discuss your query.

-Alternatively, contact the West Sussex Bus Pass Information helpline between 9.00am-4.00pm, Monday-Friday.
+Alternatively, contact the West Sussex Bus Pass Information helpline between 9.00am to 4.00pm, Monday-Friday.